matteo-giordano/DIC_Project_Pt2/README.md

 # DataChallengeG15 - PPO Maze Navigation

-A reinforcement learning framework for training agents to navigate through maze environments using Proximal Policy Optimization (PPO).
+A reinforcement learning framework for training agents to navigate through maze environments using Proximal Policy Optimization (PPO) with a modern configuration-based training system.

 ## Installation